HugoZaanen/hello-world/README.md

 # hello-world
 Hello this world
-My name is hugo, i am live in the Netherlands and 22 years of age
+My name is hugo, i live in the Netherlands and 22 years of age